JKBurrows/ST558-Project-2/Saturday.md

 #### Create the Model

+Train the boosted tree model using the same formula as above.

 ``` r
 tuneGr <- expand.grid(n.trees = seq(from = 50, to = 150, by = 50),
                      interaction.depth = 1:3,